What Is an IP Address?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-An internet protocol (IP) address is somewhat like a house address.
-Just like navigating to someone's home requires an address, data packets, similar to cars, need a source and a destination address to move information from one to the other.
+An internet protocol (IP) address is somewhat like a house address, but for your device(s).
+Data packets need a source and a unique destination address to move information from one to the other.

-Here’s what you should know about your IP address, what information it reveals, and how to hide it to maintain online privacy with the best VPNs, home routers, and other methods.
+We detail below what you should know about your IP address, the information it reveals, and how to hide it to maintain online privacy with the best virtual private networks (VPNs), home routers, and other methods.

 In this article